zzuliys/daiyin/README_K4A.md

 ## Introduction

-**Orbbec SDK K4A Wrapper** is contain the K4A wrapper for Orbbec SDK.
+**Wrapper** is contain the K4A wrapper for Orbbec SDK.
 It's mean that user can use this library to develop the application with K4A API, but use to access the Orbbec camera.
 Also user can use this library to replace native K4A library in your application to access the Orbbec camera without any code change.

-**Support camera and platform:**  Orbbec Femto Mega: Windows10+, Ubuntu20.04+; x64 Orbbec Femto Bolt: Windows10+, Ubuntu18.04+; x64 Other Orbbec cameras and platforms without test, don't use it in production environment.
+**Support camera and platform:**

+Orbbec Femto Mega: Windows10+, Ubuntu20.04+;
+x64 Orbbec Femto Bolt: Windows10+, Ubuntu18.04+;
+x64 Other Orbbec cameras and platforms without test, don't use it in production environment.

 **What we did?**